In Memoriam to Adam "MCA" Yauch: The 10 Best Beastie Boys Songs

-"Shadrach" which makes reference to the Biblical account of Shadrach, Meshach & Abednego is from the 1989 album, Paul's Boutique.
+"Shadrach" which refers to the Biblical account of Shadrach, Meshach & Abednego is from the 1989 album, Paul's Boutique.
 It contains a notable sample from Sly and the Family Stone's "Loose Booty".
-Even though the album was considered a commercial disappointment on its initial release (it did go on to sell more than 2 million copies) it was considered to be one of the most innovative and experimental hip hop albums of all time.
-It was especially considered groundbreaking for its creative use of samples.
+Even though the album was considered a commercial disappointment on its initial release (it did go on to sell more than 2 million copies) it was one of the most innovative and experimental hip hop albums of all time.
+It was especially considered ground-breaking for its creative use of samples.

 The Beastie Boys video for Shadrach was directed by Adam "MCA" Yauch, under the pseudonym Nathanial Hörnblowér.
 The video itself was quite the stylistic achievement.
 Each frame of the video was hand painted.

 Beastie Boys During The Check Your Head Tour

 #7: Sure Shot

 "Sure Shot" is the opening track to the Beastie Boys 1994 album, Ill Communication.